hyperledger/cello/docs/setup_worker_docker.md

-## Setup Docker Host as Worker Node
+## Setup Docker Host as a Worker Node

 For the Worker Node with meeting the [system requirements](#system-requirements), three steps are required: